 We couldn’t visit the Gold Coast without a trip to Point Danger Lighthouse.
 It was always our first stop.
-My sisters and I thought it was very cool, as kids, that you could stand with one foot in Queensland and the other in NSW.
+As kids, my sisters and I thought it was very cool that you could stand with one foot in Queensland and the other in NSW.

 Mum and I stood in the middle of the lighthouse platform, with one foot in each state and looked up, taking in the impressive height of the structure.